run this command every minute of every day to check apache * * * * * /var/www/devdaily.com/bin/check-apache.sh

 Step values can be used in conjunction with ranges.
 Following a range with "<number>" specifies skips of the number’s value through the range.
 For example, "0-23/2" can be used in the hours field to specify command execution every other hour (the alternative in the V7 standard is "0,2,4,6,8,10,12,14,16,18,20,22").
 Steps are also permitted after an asterisk, so if you want to say "every two hours", just use "*/2".

-I hope that's enough examples to help you run your own crontab commands every minute, every 5 minutes, or every day, or every five minutes, etc.
+I hope that’s enough crontab examples to help you run your own commands every minute, every 5 minutes, every hour, or every day, etc.

-As usual, if you have any questions, comments, or crontab every examples to share, just use the comment form below.
+As usual, if you have any questions, comments, or your own crontab examples to share, just use the comment form below.

 For more information on the Unix and Linux cron/crontab system, here are two links to the man pages (help/support documentation):